jonbrownm/js-playground/README.md

 This will publish the contents of `dist` to <http://dev.jonbrownm.com>/repoSlug.
 This is defined in the package.json and should be set when the project is replicated.

+## Foundation

+Foundation (Version 6.4.3) is available in this project.
+It can be removed if it's not required for the working project.
+The imported components can be customised as required.
+The settings file includes tons of variables that can be customized for each component.
+The full documentation for Foundation can be found at <https://foundation.zurb.com/sites/docs/>.

 ## Repository structure
 The following information details the structure of the codebase…